Christopher Louis Bosio

 - Born April 3, 1963 in Carmichael, CA USA

 Pitcher Chris Bosio was signed as a 2nd round pick (secondary phase) in the January 1982 amateur draft by the Milwaukee Brewers and scout Harry Smith.
 Bosio made his major league debut in 1986 for the Brewers, the start of 11 years in the big leagues.
-Bosio stayed with the Brewers thru 1992, when he moved to the Seattle Mariners via free agency.
+Bosio stayed with the Brewers through 1992, when he moved to the Seattle Mariners via free agency.
 He quickly made history in 1993 as he hurled a no-hitter on April 22nd versus the Boston Red Sox.
 That game turned out to be the highlight of his stay with the Mariners.
 Injuries and declining production led Bosio out of the majors for good after playing for Seattle in 1996.
 In total, he was 94-93 with a 3.96 ERA in 309 games (246 starts).